 Data sources:

 Location of terminals in Norway were based on information from the WWF Sight “Arctic Facilities” layer (WWF Sight, 2023).
 Coastal oil facilities were considered.
-Oil terminals in the Russian Arctic including Prirazlomnaya, Varandey, Vorota Arktiki, and Bukhta Sever (under construction, beginning operations in 2024) were added based on the following sources: Spiridonov et al., 2020, PortNews, 2023b.
+Oil terminals in the Russian Arctic including Prirazlomnaya, Varandey, Vorota Arktiki, and Bukhta Sever (under construction, beginning operations in 2024) were added based on the following sources: Spiridonov et al. (2020), PortNews (2023b).

 Coastal LNG/gas terminals and infrastructure are included in the MCM (Coastal Mining Layer) map.